minima-global/minidocs/docs/runanode/linux_desktop.md

 # Linux Desktop

-## How to download and Install Minima on your Linux Desktop
+## How to download and install Minima on your Linux Desktop

 :::note Note
 If you are using Debian OS (including Ubuntu) please follow the instructions on the get-started-linux-server channel.